Ministry-of-Silly-Scripts/mineSweeper/Backlog.md

   - WHEN the board is initialized
   - THEN a grid with size NxN should be created

-- UAT 2.2: Board should have all squares unopened upon initialization
+- ✅ UAT 2.2: Board should have all squares unopened upon initialization

   - GIVEN the game starts
   - WHEN the board is initialized
   - THEN all cells of the grid should be unopened

-- UAT 2.3: Board should be printed
+- UAT 2.3: Board should show all squares states when printed

   - GIVEN a game
   - WHEN the player views the board